Educational Requirements

 Vellore Institute of Technology (VIT):

-- Courses: Bachelor's and Master's degrees in Electrical and Electronics Engineering, Mechanical Engineering, and related fields.
+- Courses: B.Tech and M.Tech in Electronics and Communication Engineering, Mechanical Engineering.

 -